 How do you get this disease?

 Hemochromatosis is an inherited condition.
-This means it is passed on down a family line.
-Similar to blond hair or blue eyes.
 The disease may be passed on when 2 people who are carriers of the gene for the condition have a child.
-There is then a chance that this child may have an active form of the disease.
-The parents and any unaffected children are carriers of only one gene and will not generally develop problems related to excess storage of iron, however they may still have the tendency and should still implement preventative nutritional strategies to protect their liver.
+There is then a one in four chance that this child may have an active form of the disease.
+The parents and any unaffected children are carriers of only one gene and will not generally develop problems related to excess storage of iron.

 Who should be tested for this condition?

-If you have been diagnosed with this condition it is wise to have your blood relatives screened – and your spouse if you plan to have children.
+If you have been diagnosed with hemochromatosis it is wise to have your blood relatives screened – and your spouse if you plan to have children.
 It is found in people of Northern European descent and is most common in the Irish.

 - Abdominal discomfort

 - Bronzed colouration to the skin